 Tips for dealing with unpaid Nursery fees

 Every child’s parent has financial obligations but why is it that some view unpaid childcare fees very differently?
+Debt Collection for Nurseries is on the increase and its causing concern within the industry.
 Parents have other weekly/monthly financial obligations such as credit cards, mobile phone payments, gym membership etc and rarely do they sway from the payment of such, so why is it that the attitude of some for paying their nursery fees is so different?

 The truth of the matter is that many childcare and nursery business owners systematically tolerate late payments from parents.
 Millions of pounds has gone unpaid in Nursery Fees and this poses a real threat to the long term sustainability within the childcare industry.